overview/docs2csv/README.md

 docs2csv
 ========

 Scan a folder of document files of all types and extract the text into a CSV suitable for import into Overview.
+Currently supports PDF, JPG, HTML, and Microsoft Word, PowerPoint and Excel.

+PDFs will be OCRd if -o set and they contain no text, or always if -f set.
+JPGs will allways be OCRd.

 First you will need to install:
-  - Poppler, for pdfimages
-    On Linux, use aptitude, apt-get or yum:
+  - Poppler, for pdfimages (and pdftotext on some systems) On Linux, use aptitude, apt-get or yum:

     ```aptitude install poppler-utils poppler-data```